scottbell/scottbell/README.md

 # Scott Bell
-1617 Bonnie Brae Street \
+5202 Grand Lake St \
-Houston, TX 77006 \
+Bellaire, TX 77401 \
 (832) 715-2652 \
 scott@scottbell.name

 ## Computer Expertise
- * Operating Systems: Linux, MacOS, Windows
- * Languages (in order of familiarity): Javascript, Java, OWL, Bash, C/C++, SQL, Python
+ * Languages (in order of familiarity): Javascript, Java, OWL, C/C++, SQL, Python
- * Technologies: Node.js, Amazon EC2, REST, Websockets, Eclipse/RCP, Git
+ * Technologies: Node.js, Vue.js, AWS

 ## Experience
+### Senior Software Engineer (August 2021 to Present) @ TRACLabs and NASA Ames Space Center
+I'm part of the [OpenMCT](https://nasa.github.io/openmct/) team developing the next-generation mission control framework for the [NASA VIPER lunar rover](https://www.nasa.gov/viper) and [other space missions](https://nasa.github.io/openmct/whos-using-open-mct/).
+I work in frontend and backend software development, design, and prototyping.
+The application stack is a Vue.js frontend, with Node.js and CouchDB on the backend.

-### Lead Software Engineer (August 2013 to Present) @ TRACLabs
+### Lead Software Engineer (August 2013 to 2021) @ TRACLabs
-I've led development on PRIDE, a software suite for automating standard operating procedures for both humans and robots.
+I lead development on PRIDE, a software suite for automating standard operating procedures for both humans and robots.
 The software is in use 24/7 at Fortune 500 companies, commercial space operators, and at NASA.
+It has thousands of simultaneous users.
+The application stack is Node.js, MySQL, a Vue.js frontend, and hosted on AWS & Azure.
+NASA used PRIDE during several ISS spacewalks, for the X-57 project, and the VIPER moon rover.

-I run biweekly planning meetings, write prototypes, estimate schedules, plan feature sets, and file for patents.
-I also coordinate with QA, DevOps, product management, and marketing.
+I manage the technical work of over a dozen frontend and backend developers, which includes stand ups, code reviews, hiring, and providing technical guidance and coaching to developers and engineers.
+I also create prototypes for new features, estimate schedules and costs, plan feature sets and releases, and file for patents.
+I'm responsible for locating and directing resolutions for critical issues related to the software system, and coordinate with QA, DevOps, product management, and marketing.

-### Senior Software Engineer (August 2006 to 2013) @ TRACLabs and NASA Johnson Space Center
-I led development of PRONTOE, an ontology editor for domain experts.
-Created in concert with NASA, the tool allowed for complex ontology development by non-computer scientists.
-I also led development on a complex event processor for space system telemetry called DARE (Data Abstraction Runtime Engine).
-DARE was a high performance, easily scaled system using ActiveMQ as its message bus.
-DARE was developed to help both humans, e.g., Mission Control, and robots reason on higher level state information instead of a cacophony of telemetry data.

 ### Software Engineer (August 2002 to 2006) @ S&K Aerospace and NASA Johnson Space Center
 I was sole developer on a discrete event life support simulation for intelligent control algorithms called BioSim.
 The simulation was a test bed for studies ranging from machine learning to reliability theory.
 The simulation was used by many research institutions and universities including: MIT, Rice, Vanderbilt, UIUC, UC, and the NSF